 President Trump’s “America First” speech at the APEC CEO Summit in Da Nang, Vietnam, last month didn’t win him much applause.
-Contrary to what people hoped for – an insightful and comprehensive policy deliberation from an American president who has yet to deliver his policy towards the Asia-Pacific after ten months in office, he talked at length about trade and his wish to make bilateral, rather than multilateral, trade agreements with any Indo-Pacific nation.
+Contrary to what people hoped for – an insightful and comprehensive policy deliberation from an American president who has yet to deliver his policy on the Asia-Pacific after ten months in office - he talked at length about trade and his wish to make bilateral, rather than multilateral, trade agreements with any Indo-Pacific nation.
 This was a sharp contrast to President Xi Jinping’s pledge to defend free trade, fight protectionism, strengthen global governance, and to “let more countries free-ride on the express train of China’s development”.

 For Trump, an ex-businessman, to advertise the initiative, he needs to start with a concept paper, in which he explains what a “free and open Indo-Pacific” would look like.
 Then he needs to convince other countries that the US can contribute to, or even lead, such a system.
 He cannot lead by slogan.